Andrzej Miłosz

 Andrzej Miłosz (19 September 1917, Vilnius – 21 September 2002, Warsaw) was a Polish journalist, translator of literature and film subtitles, and documentary-film maker.
-Righteous among the Nations.

 Biography

 During World War II he was a member of the anti-Nazi resistance, soldier of the Home Army (AK) and ZWZ.
 He organized the first courier routes in Wilno.

 He has been honored by Israel's Yad Vashem memorial to the Holocaust as one of the Righteous among the Nations.

 Family

 He was the brother of Nobel-winning poet and writer, Czesław Miłosz.
 He had a daughter, Joanna Milosz (also known as Joanna Milosz-Piekarska).